* Only available as a Major in the 3-year UG program. Not available as a minor.

 This course introduces students to entrepreneurship and family businesses.
 It provides an overview on how they come into being, their perspective on the ecosystem, their mindset and how they manage their enterprises.

-This course deals with the use of the spreadsheet to solve managerial problems.
-It merely highlights the use of microsoft excel as an aid in formulating business problems and invoking appropriate functions to resolve them.
+This course deals with the use of the Spreadsheet to solve managerial problems.
+It merely highlights the use of Microsoft Excel as an aid in formulating business problems and invoking appropriate functions to resolve them.

 This course is designed to give undergraduate students an introduction to decision making.
 The use of quantitative techniques is increasingly being adopted in all areas of human endeavour.
 The need to collect, analyze and interpret mathematical output is increasingly being appreciated for arriving at conclusions or in strategic decision making.
 This course will deal with fundamental concepts required to model, analyse and solve quantitative problems arising in any discipline.
 A student undertaking this course can have little to no formal introduction to mathematics and statistics at the higher secondary level.